 - MAKE INSTAGRAM STORIES

-Instagram stories really is an amazing platform to share your personality and your daily working habits in.
-This depends on what exactly is your field but very often in stories you could share your work in progress, videos of the making process and your own personal insights which would give people more knowledge about you!
+Instagram stories really is an amazing way to share your work.
+This depends on what exactly is your field but very often in stories you could share your work in progress, videos of the making process and your own personal insights all of which can lead to new freelance job opportunities.

 - SHARE YOUR KNOWLEDGE IN LIVE VIDEOS